CustomizedGAME/Tiktok-games/README.md

 #Tiktok BarrageBox Software

-BarrageBox software has been released, and you can download it at http://aygdc.fun/supergame-1.1.8-setup.exe.
+BarrageBox software has been released, and you can download it at [Here](http://aygdc.fun/supergame-1.1.8-setup.exe).
 Everyone is welcome to register for free to experience it.
 Now supporting two popular TikTok live stream games: Battle of Mole Manor and The Battle of Marbles.
+More visite [Website](http://aygdc.fun/a/news/).

 ## Download